alces-software/flight_cache/README.md

 client = FlightCache::Client.new(HOST_ADDRESS, FLIGHT_SSO_TOKEN)
 ```

-#### NOTE: Delegation to Blob model

-When interrogating the client, it will sometimes return references to the blob
-model (see below).
-This is due to the client being a composite object around the
-blob class.

-Don't trust these methods as they are all lying.
-Solution TBA
+### Using the "Builders" (sub clients)

+The client has been organised into two sub clients: `blobs` and `containers`.
+Broadly a call to the `blobs` client manages `FlightCache::Models::Blob`
+and similarly `containers` manages `FlightCache::Models::Container`.

+For the remainder of this guide, the sub-clients will be referred to as
+`Builder`s.

+These builders wrap their underling model class but provide the additional
+"build" methods.
+These methods are used to interact with the server and converts
+the response to a model.

+### Blobs Builder

+The blobs builder is returned by:
 ```
-> client = FlightCache::Client.new(host, token)
+> client.blobs
 => FlightCache::Models::Blob

-> client.to_s
-=> "FlightCache::Models::Blob"

-> client.inspect
-=> "FlightCache::Models::Blob"

-> client.class
-=> FlightCache::Client # Yay!
-This one is correct

-> client.methods
-=> ??
 ```

-### Getting, Listing and Downloading Blobs
+#### Getting Blob

-A single blob can be retrieved using the `get` method.
-It finds the blob by
+A single blob can be retrieved using the `get` method using its `:id`:
-its id.

 ```
-> blob = client.get(1)
+> blob = client.blobs.get(id: 1)
 => {
  :id=>"1",
  :checksum=>..,